canonical/notary-k8s-operator/README.md

 Charmhub package name: gocert
 More information: https://charmhub.io/gocert

-GoCert can help you manage your certificates, from simple all the way up to enterprise deployments.
+GoCert helps you manage your certificates, from simple all the way up to enterprise deployments.

 ## Other resources